-None of the parties is obliged to comply with any obligation if he is unable to do so due to force majeure.
+13.1 None of the parties is held to comply with an obligation if the said party is prevented from doing so as a result of force majeure.

-In case of force majeure, the other party cannot claim any compensation.
+13.4 In case of force majeure, the other party cannot claim any compensation.

-Article 14.
+Article 15.
 Disputes and applicable law